Jacobaea vulgaris

 Jacobaea vulgaris, synonym Senecio jacobaea, is a very common wild flower in the family Asteraceae that is native to northern Eurasia, usually in dry, open places, and has also been widely distributed as a weed elsewhere.

-Common names include ragwort, common ragwort, stinking willie, tansy ragwort, benweed, St. James-wort, stinking nanny/ninny/willy, staggerwort, dog standard, cankerwort, stammerwort.
+Common names include ragwort, common ragwort, stinking willie, tansy ragwort, benweed, cushag, St. James-wort, stinking nanny/ninny/willy, staggerwort, dog standard, cankerwort, stammerwort.
 In the western United States it is generally known as tansy ragwort, or tansy, though its resemblance to the true tansy is superficial.

-In some countries it is an invasive species and regarded as a noxious weed.
-In the UK, where it is native, it is often unwanted because of its toxic effect for cattle and horses, but it is also valued for its nectar production which feeds insect pollinators and its ecological importance is thus considered significant.
+In the British Isles, where it is native, it is considered ecologically important due to it's nectar and stems being fed from by multiple insects such as the Cinnabar moth.
+It is often treated as a weed in pastures because of its toxic effect for cattle and horses, it is also toxic to humans.
+In some locations it is an invasive species.

 Description

 The plant is generally considered to be biennial but it has the tendency to exhibit perennial properties under certain cultural conditions (such as when subjected to repeated grazing or mowing).
 The stems are erect, straight, have no or few hairs, and reach a height of 0.3–2.0 m.
 The leaves are pinnately lobed and the end lobe is blunt.
 The many names that include the word "stinking" (and Mare's Fart) arise because of the unpleasant smell of the leaves.
 The hermaphrodite flower heads are 1.5–2.5 cm diameter, and are borne in dense, flat-topped clusters; the florets are bright yellow.
 It has a long flowering period lasting from June to November (in the Northern Hemisphere).

 Pollination is by a wide range of bees, flies and moths and butterflies.
 Over a season, one plant may produce 2,000 to 2,500 yellow flowers in 20- to 60-headed, flat-topped corymbs.
 The achenes have dandelion-like groups of prickly hairs called pappuses, which help seed dispersal by the wind.
 The number of seeds produced may be as large as 75,000 to 120,000, although in its native range in Eurasia very few of these would grow into new plants and research has shown that most seeds do not travel a great distance from the parent plant.